keep2share/api/cli command/README.md

+# CLI command v.1.3.9

+The latest version.

+* We added loader while file uploading to the server.
+* Fixed some bugs.

 # CLI command v.1.3.7

-Latest version.

 * We added `-n` parameter.
 You can specify the project and get the appropriate domain for links.
 * We improved an uploading files speed.